 Although the law permits a person to bring workers’ compensation and third party cases at the same time, it doesn’t permit a person to have two recoveries for one injury.
 That’s the law and that’s fair, but the beauty of third party cases is that they permit different elements of damages than workers’ compensation cases.
 For that reason, settlements and verdicts on third party cases are usually significantly higher than those in workers’ compensation cases.

-As a White Plains construction accident attorney, David B. Lever understands the legal complexity of the case and will fight to recover maximum compensation for the victim’s future medical bills and loss of earnings.
+Construction site accident attorneys in White Plains understand the legal complexity of the case and will fight to recover maximum compensation for the victim’s future medical bills and loss of earnings.
 Contact us to schedule a consultation today.